barryclark/jekyll-now/_posts/2015-11-08-Manjaro-Mate-15.12-pre1-released.md

 <img src="https://manjaro.github.io/images/manjaro-mate-15.12-pre1.jpg">

 Here I present the first Manjaro Mate 15.12 preview.
-On a part I want to slow it down and follow more Manjaro development.
-This iso contains the Mate-Desktop 1.12.
+On a part, I want to slow it down and follow more Manjaro development.
+This ISO contains the Mate-Desktop 1.12.
 This desktop has a lot of improvements under the skin.

 Hightlights: